addtt/multi-object-datasets/README.md

 #### Binarized MNIST

-The datasets consist of binary 64x64 single-channel images with MNIST digits on a black canvas.
+Binary 64x64 single-channel images with MNIST digits on a black canvas.
 Digits are rescaled to 18x18 and binarized, and they can overlap (sum and clip).
 Only digits from the MNIST training set are used (60k).
 - 100k images with 1 digit per image [4.5 MB]